Burgess Shale: Taphonomy and diagenesis

 The organisms that are found in the Burgess Shale are thought to have been rapidly entombed by sediment rich water current flows before they could have had a significant chance to decay.
 These currents may have transported the organisms relatively long distances before they were finally buried.
-The fossils are preserved as very thin (less than one micrometre/μm, or a thousandth of a milimetre, thick) carbonaceous films.
+The fossils are generally preserved as very thin (less than one micrometre/μm, or a thousandth of a milimetre, thick) carbonaceous films.

 There are many other comparable Cambrian lagerstätten; indeed, such assemblages are far more common in the Cambrian than in any other period.
 This is mainly due to the limited extent of burrowing activity; as such bioturbation became more prevalent throughout the Cambrian, and environments capable of preserving organisms' soft parts became much rarer.
 (The pre-Cambrian fossil record of animals is sparse and ambiguous, cf. Ediacaran biota.)

 Biota

-Restoration of the benthic environment of the site, showing a Pikaia gracilens struggling to escape a brine pool near the base of the Cathedral Escarpment.
+Artist's impression of the benthic environment of the site, showing Canadaspis perfecta gathering to mate and moult in the Walcott Quarry of the Burgess Shale (Phyllopod Bed, Layer -350), alongside other benthic animals like Wiwaxia, and the arthropod Marrella swimming above.

 The biota of the Burgess Shale appears to be typical of middle Cambrian deposits.
 Although the hard-part bearing organisms make up as little as 14% of the community, these same organisms are found in similar proportions in other Cambrian localities.
 This means that there is no reason to assume that the organisms without hard parts are exceptional in any way; many appear in other lagerstätten of different age and locations.

 The biota comprises a diverse range of organisms.
 Free-swimming (nectonic) organisms are relatively rare, with the majority of organisms being bottom-dwelling (benthic) — either moving about (vagrant) or permanently attached to the sea floor (sessile).
 About two-thirds of the Burgess Shale organisms lived by feeding on the organic content in the muddy sea floor, while almost a third filtered out fine particles from the water column.
 Under 10% of organisms were predators or scavengers, although since these organisms were larger, the biomass was split equally among the filter feeding, deposit feeding, predatory, and scavenging organisms.

 Many Burgess Shale organisms represent stem group members of the modern animal phyla, though crown group representatives of certain phyla are also present.